libiqin/Blog/README.md

 # Words Worlds 琴韵小筑

 This is a blog designed for Rebecca.
-The blog is live at [biqin.me](http://biqin.me/).
+The blog is live at somewhere, nowhere & everywhere.

 ## Tools used